Located in the dramatic region of Glencoe, Buachaille Etive Mor is one of the most photographed mountains in Scotland.

 - 2h drive from Glasgow, 2h30 from Edinburgh

-All the best views on the drive through Glencoe (with GPS coordinates) are included in my eBooks:
+All the best views on the drive through Glencoe (with GPS coordinates) are included in my travel guides.
+They help you easily plan your Scotland itinerary:

 - The mountain is visible from road A82 which goes through Glencoe

-- See each paragraph below for the GPS coordinate of all the places from where I photographed it
+- See each paragraph below for the GPS coordinates of all the places from where I photographed it

 - Toilets at the Glencoe Ski Resort and at the Kings House Hotel

 - Buachaille Etive Mor can be hiked.
-It is one of the famous Scottish Munroe
+It is one of the famous Scottish Munroes

 - It takes 6 to 9 hours and is very steep.